Last updated: April 2026 |

 - You reasonably believe you are in imminent danger of being hurt.

-- The amount of force you use is proportional to the threat.
+- The force you use is proportional to the threat.

-- In “duty-to-retreat” states, you try to escape if it is safely possible.
+- In “duty-to-retreat” states, you attempted to escape if it was safely possible.

 Proportional force examples (general, not legal advice):

-- Often seen as more reasonable: Using pepper spray on someone who is actively grabbing or attacking you; using a kubotan strike while being punched; using a stun device to escape a kidnapping or attempted sexual assault; using a personal alarm while being followed or cornered.
+- Generally more reasonable: Spraying someone actively grabbing you; using a kubotan while being punched; using a stun device to escape a kidnapping or assault; sounding a personal alarm while being followed.

-- Often seen as excessive: Spraying someone during a verbal argument only; using a stun gun because someone bumped into you; striking with a kubotan after an argument has ended; chasing someone down to “get even.”
+- Generally viewed as excessive: Spraying during a verbal argument; using a stun gun because someone bumped you; striking with a kubotan after a fight has ended; chasing someone to retaliate.

-Some states expect you to retreat from a confrontation if you can do so safely (duty-to-retreat).
-Others allow you to stand your ground with no obligation to retreat if you are lawfully present and not the aggressor.
-Nearly all states also recognize some form of the castle doctrine, which gives stronger self-defense protections inside your home.
-The exact rules depend on your state’s statutes and court decisions.
+Duty-to-retreat vs. stand-your-ground: Some states require you to retreat if you safely can.
+Others allow you to hold your ground if you are lawfully present and not the aggressor.
+Nearly all states recognize some form of the castle doctrine — stronger self-defense protections inside your home.

-Any time force is used—whether it’s pepper spray, a kubotan, or a stun device—police will usually investigate.
+Any time force is used — whether pepper spray, a kubotan, or a stun device — police will likely investigate.

 - Call 911 as soon as it is safe and report that you were attacked and had to defend yourself.